citusdata/citus_docs/dist_tables/append_distribution.rst

   SELECT master_modify_multiple_shards(
     'DELETE FROM github_events WHERE created_at <= ''2014-01-01 00:00:00''');

 This uses a two-phase commit to remove or update data safely everywhere.
-Unlike master_apply_delete_command, it works at the row- rather than shard-level modifies or deletes all rows that match the condition in the where clause, regardless of whether these rows comprise an entire shard.
+Unlike master_apply_delete_command, it works at the row- rather than shard-level to modify or delete all rows that match the condition in the where clause.
+It deletes rows regardless of whether they comprise an entire shard.
 To learn more about the function, its arguments and its usage, please visit the :ref:`user_defined_functions` section of our documentation.

 Dropping Tables
 ---------------